ethan-mgallagher/CSC402__Homework3/README.md

 Triaging patients is by priority order, and then first come, first serve.
 Priority is an integer, with lower number being a higher priority.
 E.g. 1 is higher than 10.
 Do not worry about invalid data cases.
 All commands are accessible to all users, so you do not need to worry about roles, permissions, etc.
-Materials
-On blackboard you will find:
-The Singleton Logger class, minus the implementation of the additional logging functionality.
-Sample input data.
-(There will be different data I use to test the program).